 - Director to define the Director's name and its access password used for authenticating the Console program.
 Only a single Director resource definition may appear in the Director's configuration file.
 If you have either /dev/random or bc on your machine, Bacula will generate a random password during the configuration process, otherwise it will be left blank. - Job to define the backup/restore Jobs and to tie together the Client, FileSet and Schedule resources to be used for each Job.
 Normally, you will Jobs of different names corresponding to each client (i.e. one Job per client, but a different one with a different name for each client). - JobDefs optional resource for providing defaults for Job resources. - Schedule to define when a Job is to be automatically run by Bacula's internal scheduler.
 You may have any number of Schedules, but each job will reference only one. - FileSet to define the set of files to be backed up for each Client.
 You may have any number of FileSets but each Job will reference only one. - Client to define what Client is to be backed up.
 You will generally have multiple Client definitions.
-Each Job will reference only a single client. - Storage to define on what physical device the Volumes should be mounted.
-You may have one or more Storage definitions. - Pool to define the pool of Volumes that can be used for a particular Job.
+Each Job will reference only a single client. - Storage (or Autochanger) to define on what physical device the Volumes should be mounted.
+The keywords Storage and Autochanger are interchangable.
+You may have one or more Storage/Autochanger definitions. - Pool to define the pool of Volumes that can be used for a particular Job.
 Most people use a single default Pool.
 However, if you have a large number of clients or volumes, you may want to have multiple Pools.
 Pools allow you to restrict a Job (or a Client) to use only a particular set of Volumes. - Catalog to define in what database to keep the list of files and the Volume names where they are backed up.
 Most people only use a single catalog.
 However, if you want to scale the Director to many clients, multiple catalogs can be helpful.
 Multiple catalogs require a bit more management because in general you must know what catalog contains what data.
 Currently, all Pools are defined in each catalog.
-This restriction will be removed in a later release. - Messages to define where error and information messages are to be sent or logged.
-You may define multiple different message resources and hence direct particular classes of messages to different users or locations (files, ...).
+This restriction will be removed in a later release. - Console to define which the administrator or user can use to interact with the Director.